DavideOlivieri/progetto/README.md

 ****

 3 JUnit tests developed in JUnit 5 have been implemented:
-1) [dateConverterTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/dateConverterTest.java):Test to verify the correct operation of the dateConverter method.
+1) [dateConverterTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/dateConverterTest.java):Test to verify the correct operation of the dateConverter method. \
+-dateConverterTest(): Method to test the convertMonth() method, relative to the control of the inserted string, provided a string representing a date, and an object of the LocalDate class representing the same date, checks that the result of the conversion is equal to the LocalDate object.

-2) [monthConverterTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/monthConverterTest.java):Test to verify the correct functioning of the monthConverter method.
+2) [monthConverterTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/monthConverterTest.java):Test to verify the correct functioning of the monthConverter method. \
+-monthConverterTest(): Method to test the convertMonth () method, which allows you to get a month given the respective number.
-3) [InvalidInputExceptionTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/InvalidInputExceptionTest.java):Test to verify the correct operation of the exception related to the control of the input in seeEvents.
+3) [InvalidInputExceptionTest](https://github.com/DavideOlivieri/progetto/blob/main/exam_project/src/test/java/it/univpm/exam_project/InvalidInputExceptionTest.java):Test to verify the correct operation of the exception related to the control of the input in seeEvents. \

 <div id='id-section7'/>